FIRST-Tech-Challenge/FtcRobotController/README.md

 * [Issue #492](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/492) - Can't create new blocks opmodes.
 * [Issue #495](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/495) - Remove the final modifier from the OpMode's Telemetry object.
 * [Issue #500](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/500) - Some devices cannot be configured when the Driver Station app has been updated to 8.1
-  * Updating either the Robot Controller app or the Driver Station app to 8.1.1 or later will fix this issue.
+  * Updating either the org.firstinspires.ftc.teamcode.Robot Controller app or the Driver Station app to 8.1.1 or later will fix this issue.
 * The Modern Robotics touch sensor was configurable as a  Digital Device.
 It can only be used as an Analog Device.

 ## Version 8.1 (20221121-115119)